smammahdi/hackfleet/readme.md

-Here is the `README.md` file for the User Microservice API documentation:

 # User Microservice API

 This is the API documentation for the **User Microservice**.
 This service allows users to register, log in, retrieve user details, and manage user account balances.
 The API uses JWT-based authentication for secure access to certain endpoints.